open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-stability/index.md

 a week for the next six weeks (starting January 30) to work through the remaining
 [list of issues](https://github.com/orgs/open-telemetry/projects/41/views/1).
-This group will be submitting spec PRs for any changes that need to be made prior to declaring the HTTP semantic conventions stable.
+This group will submit spec PRs for any changes that need to be made prior to declaring the HTTP semantic conventions stable.

 Once this is done, the community will have four weeks to review and provide